 We receive feedback, both through formal and informal channels.
-This includes letters, email, one-on-one verbal communication etc. We then record the feedback, including the appreciation as well as grievances and expectations from local communities.
-During FY 2015-16, we received 12 grievances through both formal and informal channels.
-All the grievances received from the local communities were reviewed at individual plant head level and resolved with the suitable action.
+This includes letters. email, one-on-one verbal communication etc. We then record the feedback, including the appreciation as well as grievances and expectations from local communities.
+During FY 2016-17, we received 22 grievances through both formal and informal channels.
+All the grievances received from the local communities were reviewed at individual plant head level and 19 such grievances have been resolved with the suitable action within the reporting year.
+At the time of this report we were working on balance 3 grievances for their early resolution.
 Suggestions and demands by local communities shared informally are routed through the Gram Panchayat and discussed in presence of the village development committee.
 Our CSR team provides support to the community if suggestions are related to the community's advantage.
+We periodically conduct impact assessment studies of our CSR initiatives at all operating locations.
+Impact assessment of CSR activities is done on rolling basis so that every individual location undergo impact assessment, once in 5 year.